Dollar Tree quarterly sales beat expectations

-(Reuters) - Discount store operator Dollar Tree Inc (DLTR.O) reported better-than-expected quarterly sales on Tuesday, as revamped stores and new products drew more shoppers to its namesake and the Family Dollar chain.
+Nov 26 (Reuters) - Discount store operator Dollar Tree Inc reported better-than-expected quarterly sales on Tuesday, as revamped stores and new products drew more shoppers to its namesake and the Family Dollar chain.

 Net sales rose 3.7% to $5.75 billion, above analysts’ average estimate of $5.74 billion, according to IBES data from Refinitiv.